 Optimize page title and description

-According to Google's Image SEO guide, they consider page titles and descriptions a part of the image search algorithm.
+According to Google's Image SEO guide, it's a good idea to optimise SEO for your page titles and descriptions for the image search algorithm.

 With that in mind, pay even more precise attention to core SEO factors like meta tags, structured data, etc. All they also matter for improving image rankings.